Jiayunvv/Jiayunvv.github.io/_pages/cv.md

 # **Objective**

-To successfully graduate in April 2028.
+💪💪💪 Successfully graduate in April 2028.

 ---